Proxy Voting Policies and Procedures

 GENERAL PROXY VOTING GUIDELINES

 FTCI has adopted general guidelines for voting proxies as summarized below.
 In keeping with its fiduciary obligations to its Advisory Clients, FTCI reviews all proposals, even those that may be considered to be routine matters.
-Although these guidelines are to be followed as a general policy, in all cases each proxy and proposal will be considered based on the relevant facts and circumstances.
+Although these guidelines are to be followed as a general policy, in all cases each proxy and proposal will be considered based on the relevant facts and circumstances on a case-by-case basis.
 FTCI may deviate from the general policies and procedures when it determines that the particular facts and circumstances warrant such deviation to protect the best interests of the Advisory Clients.
 These guidelines cannot provide an exhaustive list of all the issues that may arise nor can FTCI anticipate all future situations.
 Corporate governance issues are diverse and continually evolving and FTCI devotes significant time and resources to monitor these changes.

 FTCI’S PROXY VOTING POLICIES AND PRINCIPLES